kelloggm/wpi-paper/experiments/maven.md

 5. count the results "by hand"---that is, by using ripgrep to count the annotations, but verifying that everything look okay yourself before fully automating it.
 You may need to include the `-w` flag to exact match annotations (if the checker has annotations whose names are substrings of each other, as most do).
-The `--stat` and `--count-matches` flags are also useful to give total counts of the matched annotations, once you've verified by hand that the output looks correct.
+The `--stats` and `--count-matches` flags are also useful to give total counts of the matched annotations, once you've verified by hand that the output looks correct.
 But, be sure to run at least once without these flags to make sure the output looks correct: this is an error-prone and approximate counting method, and you should expect to have to deal with special